Kmiecis/Unity-Package-BehaviourTrees/README.md

 ## Description

-Code-only simple and lightweight behaviour trees implementation.
+Simple and lightweight behaviour trees implementation that can be written entirely in code or entirely in the Inspector.
-On the surface, it closely resembles UE Behaviour Trees implementation, but under the hood it was written with simplicity and extendability in mind.
+On the surface, it closely resembles Unreal Engine Behaviour Trees implementation, but under the hood it was written with simplicity and extendability in mind.

 ## Installation